amirweiss15/academic-kickstart/content/home/publications.md

 •	**Weiss, A.** and Yeredor, A., “[Blind Determination of the Number of Sources Using Distance Correlation](https://ieeexplore.ieee.org/document/8653964)”, _IEEE Signal Processing Letters_,  vol. 26, no. 6, pp. 828--832, June 2019. [arXiv](https://arxiv.org/pdf/2008.13096.pdf)

-•	**Weiss, A.**, Yeredor, A., Cheema, S. A. and Haardt, M., “[Performance Analysis of the Gaussian Quasi-Maximum Likelihood Approach for Independent Vector Analysis](https://ieeexplore.ieee.org/document/8426038)”, _IEEE Trans. on Signal Processing_, vol. 66, no. 19, pp. 5000--5013, Sept.
+•	**Weiss, A.**, Yeredor, A., Cheema, S. A. and Haardt, M., “[Performance Analysis of the Gaussian Quasi-Maximum Likelihood Approach for Independent Vector Analysis](https://ieeexplore.ieee.org/document/8426038)”, _IEEE Trans. on Signal Processing_, vol. 66, no. 19, pp. 5000--5013, Sep.
 2018. [arXiv](https://arxiv.org/pdf/2008.13189.pdf)

-•	Yeredor, A., **Weiss, A.** and Weiss, A.J., “[High-Order Analysis of the Efficiency Gap for Maximum Likelihood Estimation in Nonlinear Gaussian Models](https://ieeexplore.ieee.org/document/8423486)”, _IEEE Trans. on Signal Processing_, vol. 66, no. 18, pp. 4782--4795, Sept.
+•	Yeredor, A., **Weiss, A.** and Weiss, A.J., “[High-Order Analysis of the Efficiency Gap for Maximum Likelihood Estimation in Nonlinear Gaussian Models](https://ieeexplore.ieee.org/document/8423486)”, _IEEE Trans. on Signal Processing_, vol. 66, no. 18, pp. 4782--4795, Sep.
 2018.

 •	**Weiss, A.**, Yeredor, A., Cheema, S. A. and Haardt, M., “[The Extended “Sequentially Drilled” Joint Congruence Transformation and its Application in Gaussian Independent Vector Analysis](https://ieeexplore.ieee.org/document/8027076)”, _IEEE Trans. on Signal Processing_, vol. 65, no. 23, pp. 6332--6344, Dec.
 2017. {{% staticref "files/MATLAB_Extended_SeDJoCo.zip" "newtab" %}} Matlab Package{{% /staticref %}}. [arXiv](https://arxiv.org/pdf/2008.13199.pdf)